Clubs and Organizations

 ALTAR SERVER CLUB

 Moderator: Fr.
-McShurley (frpmshurley@bishopoconnell.org)
+Reuwer (frdreuwer@bishopoconnell.org

 Interested students assist in setting up for school liturgies and serving Mass throughout the year as altar servers and ushers.
 Members should be altar servers in their home parish.